Exchange Traded Fund (ETF)

 ETFs combine the diversification of mutual funds with lower investment minimum and real-time pricing.
 ETFs are popular because of their low fees, tax efficiency, liquidity and transparency.
 The ETF industry has grown substantially, with trillions of dollars under management.

-• Diversification: ETFs aim to incorporate all, or a representative sample of the securities that make up an index, regardless of the number of securities involved
+• Diversification: ETFs aim to incorporate all, or a representative sample of the securities that make up an index, regardless of the number of securities involved.
+This offers investors lower portfolio variability and can reduce the impact that volatile markets can have, especially when compared to holding individual securities.

-• ETFs allow investors to access securities that are broadly linked to a particular region, market, sector, commodity or factor without the need to trade each individual security
+• Flexibility: Unlike other investments, ETFs enable investors to buy and sell at any point while the markets are open.
+ETFs allow investors to access securities that are broadly linked to a particular region, market, sector, commodity or factor without the need to trade each individual security.

-• Transparency: An investor can view the current trading price of an ETF at any time during the course of a regular trading day can also verify the composition of an ETF’s actual portfolio on a regular basis
+• Transparency: An investor can view the current trading price of an ETF at any time during the course of a regular trading day can also verify the composition of an ETF’s actual portfolio on a regular basis.
+This provides ongoing transparency, which can be particularly helpful during volatile markets.

 What are the Types of ETFs?

-• Active: With an active ETF, portfolio managers use their discretion to select holdings and aim to deliver risk- adjusted returns that beat a benchmark
+• Active: With an active ETF, portfolio managers use their discretion to select holdings and aim to deliver risk-adjusted returns that beat a benchmark.
+Because of the additional cost of research, analysis and trading, active ETFs tend to have the highest fees.

-• Alternative: offer exposure to the alternatives asset class and invest in strategies such as real estate, hedge funds and private equity
+• Alternative: Invest in strategies such as real estate, hedge funds and private equity.

-• Bond: offer exposure to a wide selection of fixed income instruments
+• Bond: Exposure to a wide selection of fixed income instruments.

 Creation & Redemption Process (Primary Market)